W-Larsen/reputation-telegram-bot/README.md

 ## Project management

-This project uses [Zube](https://github.com/marketplace/zube) extension for GitHub for tracking new features and improvements and simple [GitHub board](https://github.com/W-Larsen/reputation-telegram-bot/projects/1) for tracking bugs.
+This project uses [Zube extenstion](https://zube.io/w-larsen/reputation-telegram-bot/w/main/kanban) for GitHub for tracking new features and improvements and simple [GitHub board](https://github.com/W-Larsen/reputation-telegram-bot/projects/1) for tracking bugs.

 ## How it works